 As the daughter of a retired Detroit public school teacher, I am a fierce advocate for Michigan’s public education system.
-I am very troubled by the directives coming out of Betsy DeVos’ Department of Education.
 From pre-K to higher education, I will always advocate for Michigan’s educators, students, and families.

 For students who choose to attend 4-year universities, the cost of higher education is out of control.
 Over 45 million Americans owe a combined $1.6 trillion in student debt.
 That is more than two and a half times what they owed just a decade ago.
 The average student in Michigan graduates with over $31,000 in student loan debt.
 This burden of debt is unacceptable, and the hefty price tag of higher education makes college seem out of reach for too many Michiganders.
 We must also address predatory lending and some for-profit colleges who subject student borrowers to extreme costs without a return on a certified degree.
 Many of these students have been defrauded and they deserve relief.
 That is why I have championed legislation to protect student borrowers and allow them to more easily repay their loans and recently introduced my Clean Slate Through Consolidation Act.

-In Congress, I will fight for every Michigan student — whether they are 3 or 73.
-Education holds the key to opportunity, and we must make sure every individual has an equal access to opportunity by pursuing an educational track that will allow them to achieve the American Dream.
+In Congress, I will continue to fight for every Michigan student — whether they are 3 or 73.
+Education is the key to opportunity, and we must make sure every individual has the opportunity to pursue an educational track that will allow them to achieve the American Dream.